• Skip to primary navigation

 joyfull / shutterstock.com

 Even if you can see a lot in 24 hours in Zagreb, it never hurts to give a destination a little more time.
 If you’re not pressed for time, spending longer lets you do two things.
-First, you have more time to hunt down other local attractions not listed here.
-Secondly, you have the freedom to include other interesting Croatian destinations as a day trip or two.
-To show you what you could do, here are some day trips from Zagreb worth considering.
+First, you can hunt down other local attractions not listed here.
+Secondly, you have the freedom to visit other interesting Croatian destinations on a day trip or two.
+To show you what you could do, here are some day trips from Zagreb worth adding to your itinerary.

 Several waterfalls of one of the most astonishing Plitvice Lakes, Croatia.